ilejohn-official/loyalty-service/README.md

 ### 1. Clone and Prepare Files

-Ensure your project structure looks like this, with `.env` files created:

-.
-├── loyalty-program/ # Laravel Backend (with Dockerfile) │ ├── .env
-│ ├── .env.testing # Required for test database config
-│ └── ...
-├── loyalty-program-fe/ # React Frontend (with Dockerfile) │ └── ...
-└── docker-compose.yml # Docker Configuration

 Action

 Create a `.env` file inside the **loyalty-program** directory to hold your configuration variables